w-A-L-L-e/wsbasic/README.md

 a good way to go.

 As stated in the original release this is a LGPL project but requires a mention of the original author:
-Enjoy and feel to modify + reuse and even use in a commercial product.
-But do remember to include a reference to the original author being Walter Schreppers and any changes to the sources are encouraged to be released according to GPL just like the KTurtle project did after forking this.
+So enjoy and feel to modify + reuse and even use in a commercial product.
+But do remember to include a reference to the original author being Walter Schreppers.
+Any changes to the sources are encouraged to be released according to LGPL.

-And watch out: KTurtle is even stricter by using GPL and not LGPL, also something I frown upon now many years later when I see more importance in choosing licenses.
+And watch out for this Gotcha: KTurtle is even stricter by using GPL and not LGPL, also something I frown upon now many years later when I see more importance in choosing licenses.
 Basically no permission was asked to myself to make an even stricter license.
-One could argue that this code gives you a free pass and treat large parts of KTurtle as LGPL instead of
+One could argue that this project gives you a free pass and treat large parts of KTurtle as LGPL instead of
 GPL because wsbasic has precedence.
-Not only that it was the whole reason Kturtle was possible to be created quickly in the first place...
+WSBasic was created to make it easier for other developers to create their own interpreters without any extra tools.
+By having a clean and simple implementation as a reference it's a great starting point to make something more specific like KTurtle did.